Home

 About Me

-I’m a health economist and a postdoctoral fellow at the Leonard Davis Institute of Health Economics.
+I’m a health economist and an assistant professor in the Department of Health Policy and Management at the University of Pittsburgh School of Public Health.
+I received a PhD in Health Policy and Economics from Harvard University in 2021.
 My research examines how US public policy impacts people from historically marginalized groups, including those living in poverty, experiencing chronic illness or disability, or exposed to the criminal legal system.
 I’m particularly interested in the economics of public health insurance programs, long-term care, immigration, and mental health care.
 Through my research, I hope to contribute to a more equitable and accessible health care system.